Authentication

 Setting a token

-token — the secret itself is read from the process environment at startup, never from the
+environment variable that holds the token; the secret itself is read from the process

 api: